swathijayaseelan/ECToolKit-Documentation/ActivityTasksReport.md

     where
         allocation0_.elective_period_id=?
       ```
-  ##### Admin Actions:
-      To display the details under Admin Actions below query is executed.
+  ##### Admin Actions:To display the details under Admin Actions below query is executed.
 Only Notifications of Type Action(3) will be displayed.

       ```
       NOTIFICATIONS:
       select
         this_.id as id1_21_0_,
         this_.acknowledged as acknowledged2_21_0_,